 Hyperactivity Symptoms.
-Studies used the Strengths and Difficulties Questionnaire (SDQ; Goodman, 1997 (4 studies), the Child Behavior Checklist 6-18 years (CBCL; Achenbach, 1991) or Child Behavior Checklist 11⁄2-5 years (Achenbach & Rescorla, 2000, 2 studies) to assess hyperactivity.
-Previous studies showed that both SDQ and CBCL are valid instruments for assessing hyperactivity (e.g., Riglin et al., 2021; Schmeck et al., 2001) and that the Hyperactivity scale of the SDQ is associated with the CBCL attention problem scale (Maurice-Stam et al., 2018; Theunissen, de Wolff, & Reijneveld, 2019; Vugteveen et al., 2021).
-The scales contain comparable items, for example "Restless, overactive, cannot stay still for long" vs. "Can't sit still/restless/hyperactive" (Table S2.1 in Supplement 2).
+Studies used the Strengths and Difficulties Questionnaire (SDQ; R. Goodman, 1997, four studies), the Child Behavior Checklist 6-18 years (CBCL; Achenbach & Edelbrock, 1991), or the Child Behavior Checklist 11/2-5 years (Achenbach & Rescorla, 2000, two studies) to assess hyperactivity.
+Previous studies showed that both SDQ and CBCL are valid instruments for assessing hyperactivity (e.g., Riglin et al., 2021; Schmeck et al., 2001) and that the hyperactivity scale of the SDQ is associated with the CBCL attention problem scale (Maurice-Stam et al., 2018; Theunissen et al., 2019; Vugteveen et al., 2021).
+The scales contain comparable items, for example, "Restless, overactive, cannot stay still for long" versus "Can't sit still/restless/hyperactive" (Supplemental Table S2.1).
 Moreover, a study among four cohort studies showed that harmonized dimensions of emotional and hyperactivity/inattention problems are invariant across the CBCL and SDQ (Baumann et al., 2024).
-The SDQ was found to be invariant across different countries, however findings on cross-country measurement invariance of the CBCL are mixed (Foley et al., 2023; Stevanovic et al., 2017).
+The SDQ was found to be invariant across different countries; however, findings on cross-country measurement invariance of the CBCL are mixed (Foley et al., 2023; Stevanovic et al., 2017).

-The hyperactivity subscale of the SDQ was the most frequently used measure to assess hyperactivity (4 studies).
-This scale consists of 5 items measured on a 3-point scale (0='not true', 1='somewhat true', and 2='certainly true').
-Two studies used the CBCL attention problems scale, respectively consisting of 10 and 5 items measured on a three-point scale (1='not true', 2='somewhat or sometimes true', 3='very or often true').
-Age and gender specific population means and standard deviations were used to convert standardized CBCL sum scores into SDQ sum scores (Supplement 2).
+The hyperactivity subscale of the SDQ was the most frequently used measure to assess hyperactivity (four studies).
+This scale consists of five items measured on a 3-point scale (0 = not true, 1 = somewhat true, and 2 = certainly true).
+Two studies used the CBCL attention problems scale, respectively consisting of 10 and five items measured on a 3-point scale (1 = not true, 2 = somewhat or sometimes true, 3 = very or often true).
+Age- and gender-specific population means and standard deviations were used to convert standardized CBCL sum scores into SDQ sum scores (Supplemental Material 2).

 Emotional Problems.
-Studies used the SDQ (4 studies) or CBCL (2 studies) to measure emotional problems.
-Previous studies showed that both SDQ and CBCL are valid instruments for assessing emotional problems (e.g., Ferdinand, 2008; Goodman et al., 2003) and that the emotional symptoms scale of the SDQ is associated with the CBCL anxiousdepressed scale (Maurice-Stam et al., 2018; Theunissen, de Wolff, & Reijneveld, 2019; Vugteveen et al., 2021).
-The scales contain comparable items, for example "Often unhappy, depressed or tearful" vs. "Unhappy, sad, or depressed" (Table S2.1).
-The emotional symptoms subscale of SDQ (Goodman, 1997) was most often used to measure emotional problems (4 studies) and was therefore chosen as the primary measure.
-The emotional symptoms scale consists of 5 items measured on a 3-point scale (0='not true', 1='somewhat true', and 2='certainly true').
-Two studies used the CBCL 4-18 years or CBCL 1⁄2-5 years anxious/depressed scale consisting of respectively 13 items and 8 items measured on a threepoint scale (1='not true', 2='somewhat or sometimes true', 3='very or often true').
-Age and gender specific population means and standard deviations were used to convert standardized CBCL sum scores into SDQ sum scores (Supplement 2).
+Studies used the SDO (four studies) or CBCL (two studies) to measure emotional problems.
+Previous studies showed that both SDQ and CBCL are valid instruments for assessing emotional problems (e.g., Ferdinand, 2008; R. Goodman et al., 2003) and that the emotional symptoms scale of the SDQ is associated with the CBCL anxious-depressed scale (Maurice-Stam et al., 2018; Theunissen et al., 2019; Vugteveen et al., 2021).
+The scales contain comparable items, for example, "Often unhappy, depressed or tearful" versus "Unhappy, sad, or depressed" (Supplemental Table S2.1).
+The emotional symptoms subscale of SDQ (R. Goodman, 1997) was most often used to measure emotional problems (four studies) and was therefore chosen as the primary measure.
+The emotional symptoms scale consists of five items measured on a 3-point scale (0 = not true, 1 = somewhat true, 1)and 2 = certainly true).
+Two studies used the CBCL 4-18 years or CBCL 1/2-5 years anxious/depressed scale consisting of respectively 13 items and eight items measured on a 3-point scale (1 = not true,2 = somewhat or sometimes true, 3 = very or often true).
+Age- and gender-specific population means and standard deviations were used to convert standardized CBCL sum scores into SDQ sum scores (Supplemental Material 2).